Faculty and Administration

 Ms. Lau studied piano with Christopher Harding, Winston Choi, Mary Siciliano, and Fr.
 Sean Duggan.
 In addition to teaching, she produces online teacher education materials for the Frances Clark Center as Video Content Curation Coordinator.
 Emily enjoys singing as an amateur, and cantors occasionally at St. Francis Cathedral of Metuchen.

 Doctor of Musical Arts in Piano Performance, University of Missouri-Kansas City

 Master of Music in Piano Performance, University of North Texas

-Charl Louw has performed throughout the U.S. and South Africa as a soloist and collaborative pianist and with orchestras including the South African National Chamber Orchestra, Johannesburg Philharmonic Orchestra, New Orleans Civic Orchestra, Mid-West Chamber Ensemble and University of Missouri Chamber Orchestra.
-He served as director of chamber music and pianist in residence for the Mid-West Chamber Ensemble and, as pianist of the Filamental Trio, collaborated on a recording project of newly commissioned repertoire by award winning composers from Kansas City.
+Charl Louw has taught and performed throughout the U.S. and South Africa as soloist, collaborative pianist, and with orchestras including the South African National Chamber Orchestra, Johannesburg Philharmonic Orchestra, New Orleans Civic Orchestra, and University of Missouri Chamber Orchestra.
+He served as director of chamber music and pianist in residence for the Mid-West Chamber Ensemble and, as pianist of the Filamental Trio, collaborated on a recording project of newly commissioned repertoire by award-winning composers from Kansas City.